toppev/strike-tab/README.md

 **Q: How to make the header/footer multiple lines?**
 A: You can try `\n` to split the line but it didn't seem to work on 1.8 server/client.

+## Rules/EULA
+- You may **not sell or redistribute** this product or any fork of it.
+- You may modify the source code.
+ Message me if your developer wants access to the source code.